 Bringing convergence to the metro

-Designed for multi-layer convergence, WaveRouter cost-effectively addresses unprecedented demands for coherent routing, or the convergence of IP and optical layers.
-WaveRouter is designed for this convergence in the metro using a next-generation Network Operating System (NOS) and is integrated with the industry’s leading coherent pluggables and optimized photonics.
-WaveRouter can be deployed as part of Ciena’s open and flexible Coherent Routing Solution for the metro.
+Designed for multi-layer convergence, WaveRouter family of coherent metro routers can cost-effectively address unprecedented demands for coherent routing, or the convergence of IP and optical layers.
+The WaveRouter family is designed for this convergence in the metro using a next-generation Network Operating System (NOS) and is integrated with the industry’s leading coherent pluggables and optimized photonics.
+WaveRouter family of routers can be deployed as part of Ciena’s open and flexible Coherent Routing Solution for the metro.

 The traditional way of building metro networks is no longer a viable solution to support any-to-any high-capacity routing and switching metro applications.
-Ciena’s WaveRouter converges edge-to-metro and metro traffic using multi-dimensional, ultra-high metro capacity, and multi-layer awareness and coordination.
+Ciena’s WaveRouter family, provides more choices to converge edge-to-metro and metro traffic using multi-dimensional, ultra-high metro capacity, and multi-layer awareness and coordination.
 It’s metro routing done differently, because you asked.